WestDRI/cli_etc/content/workshops/2022_git_m2pi.md

 ### Submit a pull request

-1. Pull from `upstream` to update your local project
+1. Pull from `upstream` to update your local project.

-2. Create & checkout a new branch
+2. Create & checkout a new branch.

-3. Make & commit your changes on that branch
+3. Make & commit your changes on that branch.

-4. Push that branch to your fork (i.e. `origin` — remember that you do not have write access to `upstream`)
+4. Push that branch to your fork (i.e. `origin` — remember that you do not have write access to `upstream`).

-5. Go to the original project GitHub's page & open a pull request
+5. Go to the original project GitHub's page & open a pull request.
 {{<br size="5">}}

 {{<imgb2 src="/img/git/git_img/gitout.png" margin="auto" title="" width="60%" line-height="2rem">}}